BEST INCOMING NEW CARS

 Enquire about the future Kia ute now: Click here >>

-The next Triton will be a better overall design the the outgoing model, especially in relation to that pesky rear overhang.
+The next Pajero Sport will be a better overall design the the outgoing model, especially in relation to those clunky third row seats.

-The rear lever problem in the superseding model was its Achilles heel.
-But it’s reassuring to learn that Mitsubishi was given the design lead when it came to putting together the base ute platform for both Nissan Navara and Triton as part of the global corporate alliance (with Renault), so they’ve probably fixed it.
+The narrow, cramped cabin was its Achilles heel of current Pajero Sport and is undeniably one of the main reasons it didn’t sell as well against the likes of Prado or Everest.
+But it’s reassuring to learn that Mitsubishi was given the design lead when it came to putting together the base platform for both Nissan Navara and Triton as part of the global corporate alliance (with Renault), and it could even become the next Nissan Patrol.

-Questions still remain as to how much of Nissan’s board-level hubris will taint the end Triton product decisions, which should be answered by end of 2023 or early 2024 when it arrives in Australia.
+Questions still remain as to how much of Nissan’s board-level hubris will taint the end Pajero Sport product decisions, which should be answered by end of 2025 when it arrives in Australia.

-The 2.4 turbo-diesel engine is back but more powerful, centre-diff Super Select 4WD system returns and an increase in max. rated towing capacity claims, it’s an emphatically more modern ute with a compelling value proposition against Ranger and Hilux.
-Anticipate new platform-sharing Pajero Sport in 2025.
+The 2.4 turbo-diesel engine is back but more powerful and with a second turbocharger, the centre-diff locking Super Select 4WD system will return and an increase in maximum rated towing capacity.
+Pajero Sport will be a compelling value 4X4 wagon against Prado and Ranger-based Everest.

 MAZDA CX-90